Buy to Let

 A mortgage is a loan secured against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.

-The FCA do not regulate most forms of Buy to Let mortgages.
+The Financial Conduct Authority do not regulate most forms of Buy to Let mortgages.